JeremyNevill/firework/README.md

 Firework
 ========

-Firework is a Real-Time Logging and Analytics Platform.
+Firework is a Real-Time Logging and Analytics Platform that can be hosted on Linux, Mac and Windows.

 * [Get online support](http://support.firework.com)
 * [Clone or fork from Github](https://github.com/JeremyNevill/firework)